wingware-dev/wing10-po-all/README.md

 as "fuzzy" in the .po file and thus they won't be shown in the UI until they are reviewed and the fuzzy tag is removed.

+If you have success with this script but the cost of using OpenAI is too high, please contact us and we can make arrangements to run it for you.

 Getting Help
 ------------